Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Related Work

-In this paper, we construct Pchatbot, a large-scale dataset with personal information, to solve the issues we mentioned above.
+In this work, we construct Pchatbot, a large-scale dataset with personalized information, to solve the mentioned issues.
 Pchatbot has two subsets from open domain and specific domain respectively.

-Table \ref{tab:scale} shows the data scales of Pchatbot and other datasets.
-In addition, all posts and responses of Pchatbot are attached with user IDs and timestamps, which can be used to learn not only persona profiles but interaction style from the users' dialogue histories.
+Table~\ref{tab:scale} shows the data scales of Pchatbot and other datasets.
+In addition, all posts and responses of Pchatbot are attached with user IDs and timestamps, which can be used to learn not only persona profiles but interaction styles from the users' dialogue histories.